bagrounds/obsidian-github-publisher-sync/content/books/the-new-economics.md

 [Home](../index.md) > [Books](./index.md)
 # The New Economics

+## 🤖 AI Summary
+**Summary of *The New Economics***
+Written by W. Edwards Deming, this book outlines his philosophy of management, emphasizing systems thinking, continuous improvement, and the importance of understanding variation to achieve organizational success and economic stability.

+### Book Recommendations
+1. **Best Alternate on the Same Topic**: *Out of the Crisis* by W. Edwards Deming – Deming’s foundational work on his management principles and quality improvement practices.
+2. **Best Tangentially Related Book**: *[The Fifth Discipline](./the-fifth-discipline.md)* by Peter Senge – Explores systems thinking and learning organizations in a similar vein to Deming’s ideas.
+3. **Best Diametrically Opposed Book**: *The Wealth of Nations* by Adam Smith – Advocates for free-market mechanisms and individual decision-making, contrasting Deming’s focus on structured systems.
+4. **Best Fiction Book Incorporating Related Ideas**: *Atlas Shrugged* by Ayn Rand – While ideologically opposite, it explores economic systems and the role of innovation and leadership, themes tangentially related to Deming’s work.

+## Random Notes
 * How modern American management sucks
 * How to do better
 * System of Profound Knowledge